dollarshaveclub/stickybits/README.md

 #### StickyBit Sticky Offset

-By default, a StickyBit Element will have a `0px` sticky layout offest.
+By default, a StickyBit element will have a `0px` sticky layout offset.
 This means that if the element will sticky to the top of the viewport by default.

 To have a stickyBit stick with a `20px` offset to its vertical layout position: